tfgg/yournextmep/_candidates/eu2014/ukip/julia-reid.md

 person: julia-reid
 region: south-west
 party: ukip
-title: South West - UKIP - Julia Reid
+title: Julia Reid is running for MEP in South West for UKIP
 incumbent: false
 ---